How To Renew Your California Broker License

 • The remaining hours can be consumer service or consumer protection courses.

 Chamberlin Real Estate School offers a comprehensive Continuing Education Package tailored to meet these requirements.
 For those just starting out or considering a career in real estate, understanding What Real Estate Continuing Education Is Required? can offer valuable insights into your career progression.
-Our Continuing Ed courses are not only designed to fulfill your CE credits but also to enrich your knowledge and skills in the real estate field.
+Our real estate Continuing Education courses are not only designed to fulfill your CE credits but also to enrich your knowledge and skills in the real estate field.

 Why Choose Chamberlin Real Estate School?